This chapter provides an introduction to the Oracle Fusion Middleware Disaster Recovery solution.

 It is not necessary to perform any Oracle software installations at the standby site hosts.
 When the production site storage is replicated at the standby site storage, the equivalent Oracle home directories and data are written to the standby site storage.

 Schedule incremental replications at a specified interval.
 The recommended interval is once a day for the production deployment, where the middle tier configuration does not change very often.
 Additionally, you should force a manual synchronization whenever you make a change to the middle tier configuration at the production site (for example, if you deploy a new application at the production site).
 Some Oracle Fusion Middleware components generate data on the file system, which may require more frequent replication based on recovery point objectives.
-Please refer to Chapter 2, "Recommendations for Fusion Middleware Components" for detailed Disaster Recovery recommendations for Oracle Fusion Middleware components.
+See Chapter 2 for detailed Disaster Recovery recommendations for Oracle Fusion Middleware components.

 Before forcing a manual synchronization, you should take a snapshot of the site to capture its current state.
 This ensures that the snapshot gets replicated to the standby site storage and can be used to roll back the standby site to a previous synchronization state, if desired.
 Recovery to the point of the previously successful replication (for which a snapshot was created) is possible when a replication fails.

 Oracle Data Guard is used to replicate all Oracle database repositories, including Oracle Fusion Middleware repositories and custom application databases.
-For information about using Oracle Data Guard to provide disaster protection for Oracle databases, see Section 3.3, "Database Considerations."
+For information about using Oracle Data Guard to provide disaster protection for Oracle databases, see Section 3.3.

 User requests are initially routed to the production site.